senlin/so-clean-up-wp-seo/readme.txt

 = Where is the settings page? =

+For [v2.0.0](https://github.com/senlin/so-clean-up-wp-seo/milestones/version%202.0.0) we have planned a complete rewrite of the SO Clean Up Yoast SEO plugin which includes a Settings page to enable the user to clean up individual items, instead of the current blanket rule.

-You can stop looking, there is none.
+For now however you can stop looking, there is none yet.
 Activate the plugin to clean up your WordPress dashboard.

+= Can I use SO Clean Up Yoast SEO on Multisite? =

+You can, but until further notice you need to activate the plugin on a per-site basis ([see this Github issue](https://github.com/senlin/so-clean-up-wp-seo/issues/4))

 = You have only one rating/review; why should I install this plugin? =